g-now-zero/server-projects/Win2019ServADDS/README.md

 ## Steps

-### 1. Download and install Proxmox VE on your host machine.
+### 1. Download and install Proxmox VE on your host machine:
       I. Download Proxmox VE:
          - Go to the Proxmox VE website and download the latest version of Proxmox VE.